SiteGround Hosting is an independent web hosting company founded in 2004.

-They are one of the fastest growing independent (ie, not a brand owned by a larger corporate holding company) hosting companies.
-I heard about them years ago via their growing event involvement in the WordPress, Drupal, Joomla and marketing communities.
+They are one of the fastest-growing independent (ie, not a brand owned by a larger corporate holding company) hosting companies.
+I heard about them years ago via their growing event involvement in the WordPress, Drupal, Joomla, and marketing communities.
 They are an official recommended web host by the WordPress Foundation.
 So yes, they are legit.

 What is SiteGround Hosting Used For?

 SiteGround is often used for hosting WordPress websites.
 But they have a proprietary server backend along with a cloud infrastructure that can host any sort of website or web applications, but most of their clients run WordPress.
-Their client base ranges from beginner bloggers to enterprise level customers.
+Their client base ranges from beginner bloggers to enterprise-level customers.

-Like my experiment with Web Hosting Hub, I recently had a couple small sites that needed their own hosting accounts, so I wanted to give SiteGround Hosting a try based on high praise from people I respect in the industry.
+Like my experiment with Web Hosting Hub, I recently had a couple of small sites that needed their own hosting accounts, so I wanted to give SiteGround Hosting a try based on high praise from people I respect in the industry.
 I started that project several years ago, and have kept the account active.
-I originally published this review several years ago, but have refreshed & republished this post as SiteGround has changed their tools & services.
+I originally published this review several years ago, but have refreshed & republished this post as SiteGround has changed its tools & services.

-Here’s my SiteGround review – structured with pros & cons, comparisons and next steps based on my experience as a customer.
+Here’s my SiteGround review – structured with pros & cons, comparisons, and next steps based on my experience as a customer.

 Pros / Benefits of SiteGround Hosting